Remembrance Day 2021: remembering, honouring.

 Sharing where we care

-For those who have lost loved ones, reaching out in practical, tangible ways can be a gentle way of honouring grief.
+For those who have lost loved ones to service, reaching out in practical, tangible ways can be a gentle way of honouring grief.
 It is a way of honouring lives spent, and careers of service.
 A means of ensuring legacy and care for those who are in need, this is also true for those who made the work of serving country in this way a career.
 They, too, may wish to continue to serve the cause they love.

 If you would like to marry your memories or service with giving, we can help.
 We have several Canadian charities that are receiving car, truck, and van donations through our program.